marynovoselova/table-demo/README.md

 - create new users;
 - see details about one user below table.

 This app has:
+- sorting;
+- pagination;
-- pagination.
+- search.

 ## To see app working, firstly you need to start back.